tysonjens/Case_Study_notMNIST/README.md

 Figure 5 - Errors we empathize with
 ![pipes](imgs/Funny_prediction_errors.png)

-*How accurate are your predictions on this not-so-random sample?""
+*How accurate are your predictions on this not-so-random sample?*

 ___